Jermaine0Forbes/AvaWebsite/readme.md

 *Want to see more logs? visit* **logs.md**

-### 3/15/20
+### 3/23/20

 **Goals for the month**
-- Create login system with oAuth or JWT
+- Create test website to receive and make changes to Ava
-- Create/Alter users table that will include permissions and other columns
+- Create loading icon when for content on pages
-- Create profile/account  page for user
+- Load components when in view
-- create admin page for employees
+- Create fake data for products, blogs, etc.
-- generate fake users
+- ~~Create login system with oAuth or JWT~~

 **Currently**
-- working on login system with JWT and laravel.
-Almost done, I finally have to make a request pull info about the user.
-After that, I will try to implement a google oAuth in order to pull information by signing into google.
+- Saving the current changes to github and transport them to test website.